IBTechRaj/GroomProj/README.md

 ssh-add ~/.ssh/id_ed25519
 ssh-add -l

-To do : 5.2.22
-Change fetch calls to axios in frontend# GroomProj Sprovider.js spSalonId not working first time
-* Service provider signup and create salon and services : Error with service creation
-* somewhere localhost/3001 error
-* Salon image not uploading? or not fetching?
-* Contact is created but POST error . + Email not sent

 other gmail account pushed last time. now trying to fix today(Jan 5, 2023) changed ~/.gitconfig file with ibtechraj credentials and trying